Seeed-Studio/wiki-documents/docs/Grove-TF_Mini_LiDAR.md

 #### Software

-- Step 1.
+- **Step 1**.
 The Grove-TF Mini LiDAR is a hexadecimal output data.
 Each frame data is encoded with 9 bytes, including 1 distance data (Dist).
 Each distance data has corresponding signal strength information (Strength).
 The frame end is the data parity bit.

 | Byte  | Data encoding interpretation                |
 |-------|---------------------------------------------|